cknv/beetle/README.md

 Gaps and missing stuff:
 -----------------------
-There are some areas that I know I want to work on and improve, these are:
+There are some areas that I know I want to work on and improve, these are (in no particular order):

 * Tests!
 * Page defaults by category.